HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 #### Example: Extra context - extensions for non-FHIR context

-If a SMART on FHIR server wishes to communicate additional context (such as a custom "dark mode" flag to providing clients a hint about whether they should render a UI suitable for use in low-light environments), it could accomplish this by returning an access token response where an extension property is present.
+If a SMART on FHIR server wishes to communicate additional context (such as a custom "dark mode" flag to provide clients a hint about whether they should render a UI suitable for use in low-light environments), it could accomplish this by returning an access token response where an extension property is present.
 The server could choose an extension property as a full URL